molepigeon/think-2406-lab/2_container_registry/8_trust_pinning.md

     Because you have the private key for `thinkdemo` on your workstation, Docker adds a signature using that key.

-6. Check your image signature.
+7. Check your image signature.

     ```bash
-    registry.ng.bluemix.net/my_namespace/signed:latest
+    docker trust inspect --pretty registry.ng.bluemix.net/my_namespace/signed:latest
     ```

-    Note that a signature from `thinkdemo` is shown as well as a signature from `Repo Admin`.
+    Note that a signature from `thinkdemo` is shown.

-7. Try to create the `mypod` pod.
+8. Try to create the `mypod` pod.

     ```bash
     kubectl apply -f mypod.yaml